boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 Conclustions.
 In the tight core loop of counting both tokei and loc are still faster than `scc`.
 The reason `scc` is able to keep pace on smaller reporitories is because `scc` is able to start processing while scanning the file directory whereas tokei and loc wait till the end.

+Probably the sadest thing about this post is that for the most part is how long it is and all about discussing performance.
+The previous post about fixing the bugs was far shorter and less interesting.
+Its probably hard to make any post about fixing off by one errors interesting, even though those are the ones that produce the most value.

 https://www.reddit.com/r/rust/comments/9aa6t8/tokei_v800_language_filtering_dynamic_term_width/
 https://www.reddit.com/r/rust/comments/99e4tq/reading_files_quickly_in_rust/